 -r--r--r-- 1 iklam iklam 29990912 Mar 3 16:34 JavacBenchApp.aot

-When trying out the Leyden, please pay attention to the following limitations.
+When trying out the Leyden prototype, please pay attention to the following limitations.

-The CDS archive generated by the Leyden prototype includes machine instructions that are specific to the garbage collector.
+The AOT cache generated by the Leyden prototype includes machine instructions that are specific to the garbage collector.
 We recommend that you explicitly specify the same collector during both training and production runs.
-For example:
+For example, if you prefer to use the SerialGC:

 # assembly phase.